NHL training camps open with sense of urgency

 “I’ve been told from our team and from the league, when a player is not on the ice during training camp, we’re supposed to say he’s not available today,” Philadelphia coach Alain Vigneault said.
 “I think once the season starts, which is only a few days away, then we’ll be allowed to be a little more specific.”

-AP Hockey Writer John Wawrow and Sports Writers Mitch Stacy, Tim Reynolds, Dan Gelston, Will Graves, Teresa M. Walker, Jay Cohen and Pat Graham contributed.
+AP Hockey Writer John Wawrow and Sports Writers Mitch Stacy, Tim Reynolds, Dan Gelston, Will Graves, Teresa M. Walker, Jay Cohen and Pat Graham contributed to this report.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports